Avid Space Melbourne

 Atmos sessions are intensive, Avid recommend setting your buffer size to the highest available on your system.
 I would suggest doing this in most mixing scenarios whether it be for film or music production.

-I would not see this as a restriction, though more of a suggested setting to ensure the best performance out of your system.
+I would not see this as a restriction.
+This is a suggested setting to ensure the best performance out of your system.

-To add to this, let’s be honest if you’re working with Atmos or any surround formats your systems will be optimised for the highest performance and should be well within the supported specifications.
-Running your sessions at the highest buffer size, should not cause any issues with your session.
+To add to this, if you’re working with Atmos or any surround formats your systems will be optimised for the highest performance and should be well within the supported specifications.
+Because running your sessions at the highest buffer size, should not cause any issues with your session.

 Pro Tool’s bussing and I/o setup